Mandatory use of cycle helmets for children

 “Raising awareness regarding the devastating and lifelong impact acquired brain injury has on the whole family is something that the Child Brain Injury Trust supports wholeheartedly.
 Indeed we have supported this Bill from its initial inception as we believe strongly that wearing a cycle helmet helps prevent brain injury and saves lives.

 The simple fact is children’s developing brains are vulnerable and they need protecting to prevent injury. “

 Since then, Peter Bone, the Conservative MP for Wellingborough, and the former Secretary of the All Party Road Traffic Group, introduced a new bill, (Child Safety (Cycle Helmets) Bill, in 2017 which would require children under 16 to wear a safety helmet when riding a bicycle on a public highway; and connected purposes.
 The Bill had its first reading in February 2020 but like the Bill by Annette Brooke, it failed to complete it’s second reading and will make no further progress.

 Any attempt to make cycle helmets compulsory, face fierce opposition from cycling groups.

 How big is the problem?

-These children may be left with a range of significant long term neurological impairments including psychological and neuro- behavioural issues, motor impairment, language and communication difficulties, memory problems and sensory impairments.
+These children who suffer brain injury may be left with a range of significant long term neurological impairments including psychological and neuro- behavioural issues, motor impairment, language and communication difficulties, memory problems and sensory impairments.

 Types of head injury